Life before Girton

 What do you like best about the year level you teach?

 I love getting to know the children and because they are so young they are generally so open and trusting right from the beginning of the year.
-I particularly love having siblings come up and watching the family grow.
-It is a real privilege to be part of family’s lives.
+I particularly love teaching siblings and watching the family grow.
+This year I have a girl in my class and I have previously taught her two sisters.
+It does make me feel old because I can recall her as a toddler visiting my classroom.
+It is a real privilege to be part of families lives.

 What developmental characteristics are children showing?

-Year Three children are curious about the world around them and they love talking about things that are happening in the NEWS.
-They start thinking more critically and love to share their opinions about things with their classmates and teacher.
+Year Four children are curious about the world around them and they love talking about current affairs that are happening in the news.
+They start thinking more critically and love to share their opinions on topics with their classmates and teacher.
 They start developing caring and solid friendships and hopefully a strong sense of empathy.

 What do students enjoy most about the Year Level?

-I’m not sure what my students enjoy about the Year Three.
-I’d like to think it is my silly stories, funny jokes and amazing dancing but really I think if you asked them they would say going on camp!
+I’m not sure what my students enjoy about Year Four.
+I’d like to think it is my silly stories, funny jokes and amazing dancing but really I think if you asked them they would probably say going on camp!

-There’ so many things we do that they enjoy.
-They love learning the science behind what makes popcorn pop but I think that is because they get to eat the popcorn afterwards!
+They love working hard to get their Pen Licence, the challenge of learning their times tables and doing projects.
 They love it when a Student Teacher La Trobe comes for a few weeks because they always bring fun activities.

 What difference can good teaching make?

-Sometimes people get confused and think that a successful student is someone who gets top marks for everything they do.
-In Year 3, the most successful student is the one who has improved and the child who is motivated to learn.
-The student who listens to ideas of others and isn’t afraid to ask questions.
-A successful student should know how to have fun whilst learning – they should take their learning seriously but not themselves so seriously……..they are only 9!
+Sometimes people get confused and think that a successful student is someone who finishes all of their work on time and gets top marks for everything they do.
+In our classroom, the most successful student is the one who has improved, the child who is motivated to learn, the child who is curious about the world.
+The successful student doesn’t sit back and wait for the understanding to come to them.
+They go about their own independent learning and develop a thirst for knowledge.
+They listen to ideas of others and isn’t afraid to ask questions.
+A successful student should know how to have fun whilst learning – they should take their learning seriously but not themselves so seriously……..they are only 10!
 A successful student should be kind, show empathy and be able to admit they have made a mistake and learn from it.

 What attributes of your own do you hope your students benefit from?